SamuelCochrane/mkdocs-blog/docs/posts/There Is No Recipe For New Things.md

 Creating new recipes is expensive, but using recipes once they're created is cheap. [[The First Pill Costs a Billion Dollars, The Second Pill Costs Four Cents|The First Pill Costs a Billion Dollars, The Second Pill Costs Four Cents]].

 For some people, [[Figuring Out How To Do Something Is More Fun Than Doing It|Figuring Out How To Do Something Is More Fun Than Doing It]] - and they love making new recipes.
-They gravitate to new things specifically because it gives them the opportunity to make new recipes. [[About|I]] am one of those people.
+They gravitate to new things specifically because it gives them the opportunity to make new recipes. [[./About|I]] am one of those people.